 We embarked on the short trip from a peripheral eye check up center that is called as ‘vision center’.
 Apart from me there were a couple of persons from the local eye hospital that was working in partnership with the NGO and there was a senior member from the NGO itself.
 It was a hot summer day.
 In northern parts of India, summers are dry and really really hot.
 The car’s air-conditioner was not working well which was in a way good.
 On our trip we were getting acclimatized to the harsh weather waiting for us.
 The driver took a turn from the road to something that looked like a wide jungle trail, with baren land and dust covered bushes on both the sides.
 There was no road.
 The soil was parched and as we moved along, we left clouds of dust behind us.
 Some of it kept creeping inside the car too.
 Thankfully my photography gear was safely packed in my camera bag.
 After few kilometers of traveling, we reached a place which looked like a settlement of people with dried farms all around.
 The dust behind us had also started settling down.
 It was time to take out my camera and walk down to the village.

 I put on my cap, took out my camera and was ready to go.
 The lens mounted on it was a Nikkor 50mm f/1.8 G. When I do not know what to expect, this is the lens that I fall back to.
 Apart from this, I also had a wideangle prime and a short telephoto prime lens in my bag.
 Took off the lens-cap which as a matter of habit went into the rear pocket of my jeans and mounted the hood.
 It had been just a few minutes after stepping out of the car and I was already feeling the heat.
 While I hunted for a water bottle in the car, I could see the eye care team getting ready with their work.
+No heat, no dust, nothing seemed to bother the team, who were in love with the work they were doing.
 They were planning the visit to the village along with a lady from the village itself.
 This lady had been picked out from the community and trained as a health worker.
 She knows the village well and will be acting our guide on this visit.
 Another community health worker who was already busy with her work in the village also joined us.

 The team started walking towards the huts at the beginning of the village.
 The health worker went about her regular work.
 In a matter of seconds, she was now being treated as a special guest by one of the families there.
 She went on to explain about how she was going to perform a basic eye checkup.
 I got a chance to click some candid photographs of the interaction and the village folk getting their eyes examined.
 It was a sunny day.
 Even with small apertures and low ISO, I was getting decent shutter speeds.
 No worries about inadvert camera shake.
 Under the thatched roofs, it was dark and I had to use open apertures and slow shutter speeds.
 I prefer doing so as long as camera shake does not become a problem.
 Even with the excellent high ISO performance of today’s cameras, I still find comfort and reassurance when I use low ISOs.
 Maybe a left-over habit from the film days.